jototland/stackedit_workspace/statistikknotater/bayesian.md

 \textrm{NormalGamma}(m_0, n_0, s_0^2, v_0)
 \end{aligned}$$

 Unfortunately, this is no longer a valid distribution for $\mu, \sigma$.
+Such priors can be referred to as *improper distributions* or *non-generative priors*.

 If we still try to use this as a noninformative prior, then after we update our belief with $n$ new observations with mean $\bar{x}$ and variance $s_{\bar x}^2$, our new posterior is